goodluckoguzie/LiteSocNavGym/README.md

 An example script is provided to demonstrate how to interact with the environment for 5 episodes.

-1. Navigate to the examples directory:
+1. Navigate to the `examples/` directory:

    ```bash
    cd examples